WinniePon/WinniePon/README.md

 #### Login Page

-1) The login page is basic and has all the essential components of a traditional login.
-First time users may use the Sign Up option to register their own UpToDate account by verifying an email address and setting up a private password.
-Users who already have an established account need only to enter their email address and password to Sign In.
-After users successfully Sign In to their accounts, users can customize their names by tapping into the profile icon located at the top right corner.
-Users can select pictures from their photo gallery as their profile picture.
+1) The login page is basic.
+First time users may use the Sign Up option to register their own UpToDate account by entering their student ID, or in our case, GNumber, and setting up a private password.
+Users who already have an established account need only to enter their student ID and password to Sign In.
+By using Selenium from Python, the student GNumber input is entered into our school’s website, automatically logging in and extracting the student’s personal timetable which is then put on the Schedule page of our app.
+After users successfully Sign In to their accounts, users can customize their personal information by accessing the profile icon located at the top right corner.
+Users can select pictures from their photo gallery as new profile pictures.

 #### Home Page

 2) The Home Page includes a calendar, the Upcoming Events bar, as well as the Menu Bar.
-The calendar displays the current date and users can select different dates.
-The Upcoming Events bar chronologically organizes upcoming events, assignment deadlines, holidays, and exams in order of urgency.
-The Menu Bar, located on the top left corner, displays UpToDate’s 5 main functions as well as the Log Out option.
+The Calendar includes the date, month, and year.
+The Upcoming Events bar chronologically organizes upcoming events, assignment deadlines, holidays, and exams.
+The Menu Bar, located on the top left corner, displays 7 main options each of which’s functions we’ll explain in-depth.

 #### Schedule

-3) The Schedule contains the daily timetable for each student.
-Students or parents can check their next courses here.
-The Schedule has a Scrollbar with numbers ranging from 1 to 5, where users may select which school day’s timetable they want to view.
+3) The Schedule contains the weekly timetable for each student.
+Students or parents can check their upcoming classes, teachers, and locations.
 The timetable is organized into two columns: the course names and corresponding time periods.

 #### Community (social media)